RESPONSIVE WEB DESIGN

 Adobe Illustrator + Photoshop, HTML/CSS, Sketch

 Being randomly given the topic of boat tours, my goal was to reimagine the boat tour experience through a web platform.
-Most boat tours websites advertise terrible hierarchy and scattered information, resulting users being confused and annoyed.
+Most boat tours websites advertise terrible hierarchy and scattered information, users end up being confused and annoyed with the information presented.

 Nessie Tours not only inform audiences what the boat tour physically is, but gets the audience a glimpse of the boat tour experience digitally in a visually engaging way.
 Nessie Tours presents an engaging adventure that brings everyone's favorite mythical creature back to life.